Thrush and breastfeeding

 The antibiotics, although important for the treatment of the infection for which they were prescribed, have an unfortunate side effect.

 They can also kill some of your natural normal bacteria.
-When that happens, other things can flourish, and one of those things is something called thrush – the other name is Candida Albicans.
+When that happens, other things can flourish, and one of those things is something called thrush (also known as Candida Albicans).

 Thrush can also occur through an open wound like cracked or sore nipples, so even if you’ve had these cracks a couple of weeks ago, it is possible that the infection has occurred that way.

-However I really must stress that thrush is not always the culprit if you have sore nipples.
+However it must be stressed that thrush is not always the culprit if you have sore nipples.

 There can be other causes too, e.g if your baby isn’t latching adequately and your nipples are getting squashed, (this could be happening on both sides).

 The only caveat to that is if you are only using one particular breast to feed your baby.
-I have met a number of women who have fed like this for weeks or even months.
+Many women feed like this for weeks or even months.

 So please bear that in mind that if you are only getting pain on one side then it is likely to be related to something else.